esinsari/Shell-in-C/README.md

 # dalek PID

 Immediately terminate the program with the specific PID (presumably started from this command line interpreter).
 Use the kill() function call to send a SIGKILL signal to the program.
 Display success or failure.

+# dwelt file

+If a regular file exists with that name, it should print "Dwelt indeed."

+If the file is a directory, it should print "Abode is."

+If there is no file or directory with this name, it should print "Dwelt not."

+# maik file

+Command creates an empty file and writes the word “Draft” into it.
+If the file already exists, it should print an error.

+# copy from-file to-file

+Copy from-file into to-file.
+Print an error if the source file does not exist, if the destination file exists, or if the destination file’s directory does not exist.

+# copyabode source-dir target-dir

+Copy the directory source-dir and all its subdirectories, as a subdirectory of target-dir.